Guide: Editing for the Fall 2023 (June 1, 2023) edition

 When requesting editor access, note that you will be requesting access to all pages associated with your department or administrative unit, rather than individual program pages.
 There is no way to restrict access below the department/unit level.

-To revoke editing access to Non-Governed Content, please email the Graduate School's Academic Planning PA and specify the person and pages where access should be revoked.
+To revoke editing access to Non-Governed Content, please email the Graduate School's Academic Planning email account and specify the person and pages where access should be revoked.

-Authorized editors will gain access to edit pages in next-guide.wisc.edu beginning November 2, 2020.
-For graduate degree/major, minor, and certificate pages, the deadline to complete editing of Non-Governed Content is December 18, 2020.
+Authorized editors will gain access to edit pages in next-guide.wisc.edu beginning early November 2022.
+For graduate degree/major, minor, and certificate pages, the deadline to complete editing of Non-Governed Content is February 1, 2023.

-What is very important to understand is that when the Non-Governed Content editing window begins on November 2, 2020, there are two environments of Guide in existence:
+Directory Information can be updated at any time with no deadlines.
+However, what is very important to understand is that when the Non-Governed Content editing window begins in early November 2022, there are two environments of Guide in existence:

 1) the live version (guide.wisc.edu) which is reachable by anyone on the Internet at the present moment, and

-If it is easier for you, you may request the Graduate School's Academic Planning PA edit the Directory Information in both environments for you, but please specify this in your request.
+If it is easier for you, you may request the Graduate School's Academic Planning email account edit the Directory Information in both environments for you, but please specify this in your request.

-If you have any questions about this process, please contact the Graduate School's Academic Planning PA.
+If you have any questions about this process, please contact the Graduate School's Academic Planning email account.

 For training on your own, the Registrar's Office has created a Canvas course that introduces you to the Guide, Lumen, and teaches you how to edit.
 In addition, there is a separate KnowledgeBase for Lumen.